-In his current research he focuses on monumental Cyclopean architecture in Mycenaean Greece (c.1600-1100BC).
-The methodology of architectural energetics is being used to calculate the costs of monumental architecture in labour (man-hours).
+In his PhD research Yannick focuses on large fortifications from Mycenaean Greece (c.1600-1100BC).
+The methodology of architectural energetics is being used to calculate the costs of monumental architecture in labour (person-hours).
 By breaking down the building process into various phases a proper cost estimate can be calculated.
 The calculated costs can then be used to investigate the impact of such structures on the community in which they were constructed.
 This will provide insight into the wealth and power of the ruling class and subsequently the distribution of wealth among the people.
 Therefore, this study will increase our understanding of the structuring of Mycenaean communities and may offer new information on Mycenaean society as a whole.

 2016 - 2020 PhD candidate archaeology: Labouring with large stones.

 2012 - 2016 Various internships and student assistant positions with a number of projects within the Faculty of Archaeology, Leiden University, as well as the University of Amsterdam and the National Museum of Antiquities, Leiden.

 2013 - 2015 Research Master 'Town and Country in the Mediterranean and the Near East’, Leiden University (cum laude).